maurock/maurock.github.io/blog/vae.md

 1. Reconstruct the input image
 2. Organize the latent space

-So far we have seen *what* and *how* we implement a VAE, but to fully appreciate and understand *why* we do so, we need to dive into some mathematics.
+We've covered the *what* and *how* of the VAE architecture.
+To understand *why* it works, we need to deconstruct its loss function.

 Our true goal is not just to reconstruct an image, but to model the probability of our data $p(\mathbf{x})$.
 Let's also define some latent vector $\mathbf{z}$ on which our data depends.
 What do we mean by this?
 We're saying that the image $\mathbf{x}$ (the squirrel) isn't just a random collection of pixels, but it was generated from some high-level concepts.
 The latent vector $\mathbf{z}$ is our attempt to capture those concepts in a compressed numerical form.